__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 self._sid = ru.generate_id('re.session', ru.ID_PRIVATE)

-reattempts, resubmit_failed, autoterminate,
+self._read_config(config_path, reattempts, resubmit_failed,

-write_workflow, rts, rmq_cleanup, rts_config)
+autoterminate, write_workflow, rts, rts_config,

 # Create an uid + logger + profiles for AppManager, under the sid